 Take your glass and tilt it over a white napkin or paper at a 45-degree angle.
 Compare the color across all regions.
 Take note of the opacity levels.
 If you place your fingers between the glass and the napkin, how easily can you see them?
 These are all tells of what kind of wine you are drinking.

-TASTING PROFILE: Deep dark red in color, very opaque.
+TASTING PROFILE: Deep purple in color and opaque.